 Hearty Slow Cooker Beef Stew

-No it’s not really a soup, but it is a great recipe which works well when you’re craving something hot and filling for lunch!
+If you’re struggling with soup, then why not try the next best thing…stew!
+No it’s not really a soup, but it is a great recipe which works well when you’re craving something hot and filling!

 Need more help?

 For more information on following the diet we advocate, take a look at our 8 golden rules for eating.
-If you’re still struggling for ideas and inspiration, looking for extra hints & tips, shopping lists, recipes and help with takeaways and eating out then take a look at our membership options which can be found here.
+If you’re still struggling for ideas and inspiration, looking for extra hints & tips, even more recipes and help with takeaways and eating out then take a look at our membership options which can be found here.